POSTED ON Oct 27, 2022 8:45:00 AM / by Real Property Associates

 While following the law is crucial, a few additional tips can ensure the process goes as smoothly as possible.
 A property management company recommends:

-• Reviewing the lease or rental agreement to check for anything that could be out of order before you take action.
+• Review the lease or rental agreement to check for anything that could be out of order before you take action.

-• Checking the eviction laws in your area so you are sure to follow them correctly.
+• Check the eviction laws in your area so you are sure to follow them correctly.

 • Talking to a lawyer.